Risk Assessment for Abrasive Wheels Abrasive Wheels assessment method.

 Why use Risk Assessment for Abrasive Wheels for Abrasive Wheels assessment?

-the risk assessment for abrasive wheels is recommended by the Health and Safety Authority (HSA) and health and safety bodies worldwide as the standard method for assessing work-at-height risks.
+the risk assessment for abrasive wheels is recommended by the Health and Safety Authority (HSA) and health and safety bodies worldwide as the standard method for assessing abrasive wheel risks.
 It provides a structured approach that ensures no important factor is overlooked.

 Many workplace injuries occur because assessments focus too narrowly on just one factor - typically the weight of the load.
 Risk Assessment for Abrasive Wheels ensures you consider the complete picture, recognising that a light load can still cause injury if the task is awkward, the individual is unsuited, or the environment is hazardous.